ncsa/ncsa_system_documentation/docs/source/common/login.rst

 #.
 There will be a Duo prompt asking for a passcode or for "option 1".
 You may either:

-   - Type **1**, then your phone Duo will ask you for login confirmation.
+   - Type **1**, then the Duo app on your phone will ask you for login confirmation.

    Or

-   - Enter a 6-digit password from the **NCSA** entry of your Duo app.
+   - Type the 6-digit passcode from the **NCSA** entry of your Duo app into the terminal prompt.

 #.
 Again enter your NCSA password at the prompt.
 You again **won't see your characters** echoed to the screen; just type it blindly.